Additional

 • ManagedSession: durable run resource that owns lifecycle, event history, and resume semantics

 The implementation is local-first and additive.
-Managed resources are exposed through the control plane, while existing Task, AgentTeamRun, task_events, and session_runtime_v2 remain the execution primitives underneath.
+Managed resources are exposed through the control plane and Agents Hub, while existing Task, AgentTeamRun, task_events, and session_runtime_v2 remain the execution primitives underneath.

 Why This Exists